menotti/playground-41d1904q/markdowns/autovector.md

 ## Criterias for loop vectorization

-Not all loops can be vectorized, the loop has some strict requeriments.
+Not all loops can be vectorized, the loop has some strict requirements.

 - The loop count can't change once the loop starts.
 That means that end of the loop can be a dynamic variable, increasing or decreasing its value at will, but once the loop starts, it must be constant.
 - There are limitations to using `break` or `continue` sentences.
 Sometimes the compiler is clever enough to make it work, but in some cases the loop won't be vectorized.
 Try to add the  `if (j==27) continue;` as the line 23, right before the `result[j]` asignment, and rerun.